benvaljean/benvaljean.github.io/_posts/2007-07-04-Document_has_already_been_deleted_Error_(Lotus_Notes).markdown

     access to the database to press Shift+Del when highlighting one of the documents/emails that cannot be deleted.
 4.  **Force a refresh of the views:** Get a user with manager access to the database to press Ctrl+Shift+F9 when in the database.
+You can also try **Shift+F9** In some versions this will work

 ### See Also